LuminousAme/AtlasX3HardwareAssignment/README.md

-The slide deck for the video is in the "Video Overview Slide Deck.pdf" file, the video overview itself is linked below, the slide deck for the iterative design is in the "Iteractive Design Slide Deck.pdf" file, the iterative design video itself is also linked below, as are the fabrication, slicer, and electronic integration/interactive scene videos.
+The slide deck for the video is in the "Video Overview Slide Deck.pdf" file, the video overview itself is linked below, the slide deck for the iterative design is in the "Iteractive Design Slide Deck.pdf" file, the iterative design video itself is also linked below, as are the fabrication, and electronic integration/interactive scene videos.
 The prototype images are in the Images folder as well as below.
 Finally the description of the Interactive Scene as it is now

 # Video Overview